 What is behavioural segmentation?

-Customer behaviour can be grouped by the interactions with your brand, product, or service, such as:
+Customer behaviour can be grouped together based on interactions with your brand, product, or service, such as:

 - Customers’ overall knowledge and awareness of it